cortext/crawtext/README.md

 ```
 (Query support AND OR NOT * ? " operators)

-* Add new seeds (urls to begin the crawl) by using the erach engine option:
+* Add new seeds by using the search engine option:
-(more options are available to add urls)

 ```
 python crawtext.py pesticides -k set "YOUR API KEY"
 ```

 See how to get your ![BING API key](https://datamarket.azure.com/dataset/bing/search)
+More option are available to add urls see Advanced  parameters for crawl

 * Launch the crawl: